John Barry (naval officer): Command of Raleigh

-Barry authored a signal book published in 1780 to improve communications at sea among vessels traveling in formation.
+Eager to improve the fighting capabilities of the Continental Navy, Barry authored the first American navy signal book, published in 1780, to improve communications at sea among American vessels traveling in formation.

 Command of Alliance

-He was seriously wounded on May 29, 1781, while in command of Alliance during her capture of HMS Atalanta and Trepassey.
+Barry was seriously wounded on May 29, 1781, while taking part in the capture of HMS Atalanta and her sister ship Trepassey.

 He and his crew of the USS Alliance fought and won the final naval battle of the American Revolution 140 miles south of Cape Canaveral on March 10, 1783.

 Barry was successful in suppressing three mutinies during his career as an officer in the Continental Navy.

 Commodore commission

 On February 22, 1797, he was issued Commission Number 1 by President George Washington, backdated to June 4, 1794.
 His title was thereafter "commodore".
-He is recognized as not only the first American commissioned naval officer but also as its first flag officer.
+He is recognized as not only the first American commissioned naval officer but also its first flag officer.

 Command of United States

 Appointed senior captain upon the establishment of the U.S. Navy, he commanded the frigate United States in the Quasi-War with France.
 This ship transported commissioners William Richardson Davie and Oliver Ellsworth to France to negotiate a new Franco-American alliance.

 Barry's last day of active duty was March 6, 1801, when he brought USS United States into port, but he remained head of the Navy until his death on September 13, 1803, from asthma.
 Barry died childless.